MicrosoftDocs/azure-aks-docs/articles/aks/use-windows-gpu.md

         --node-vm-size Standard_NC6s_v3
         --drivertype GRID
     ```
-The above command creates a GPU-enabled node pool using the "GRID" GPU driver type despite that the default for NC series VM skus is "CUDA" GPU driver type.
+For example, the above command creates a GPU-enabled node pool using the `GRID` GPU driver type.
+Selecting this driver type overrides the default of `CUDA` driver type for NC series VM skus.

 ## Using Windows GPU with manual driver installation